-The purpose of this section is to provide guidance for submitting, accepting and releasing contributions to the CDM by the wider industry community including market participants, trade associations and technology or service vendors.
+The purpose of this section is to provide guidance for submitting, reviewing and releasing changes to the CDM contributed by the wider industry community including market participants, trade associations and technology or service vendors.
 It describes:

 What a Contributor should do to edit and contribute changes to the CDM

 What a Maintainer should do to review the changes